Rescuers search for survivors in landslide-hit Japan town

 writer: AFP

-ATAMI, Japan: Rescuers in a Japanese town hit by a deadly landslide climbed onto cracked roofs and searched cars thrown onto engulfed buildings on Sunday, as more rain lashed the area.
+ATAMI, Japan: Rescuers in a Japanese holiday town hit by a deadly landslide searched for survivors Sunday, climbing across cracked roofs and checking cars thrown onto engulfed buildings as more rain lashed the area.

-Two people have been confirmed dead after the disaster at the hot-spring resort of Atami in central Japan, with 10 people rescued and around 20 still missing, a local government official said.
+Two people have been confirmed dead after the disaster at the hot-spring resort of Atami in central Japan, with 10 others rescued and around 20 still missing, a local government official said.

 Torrents of mud crashed through part of the town on Saturday morning following days of heavy rain, sweeping away hillside homes and turning residential areas into a quagmire that stretched down to the nearby coast.

+"It's possible that the number of damaged houses and buildings is as many as 130.
+I mourn the loss of life," Prime Minister Yoshihide Suga told ministers at an emergency meeting.

+"This rainy-season front is expected to keep causing heavy rain in many areas.
+There is a fear that land disasters could occur even when the rain stops," he warned.

-"We resumed rescue operations early in the morning with some 1,000 rescuers, including 140 troops," a Shizuoka prefecture official told AFP.
+Around 1,000 rescuers including 140 military personnel were involved in the relief efforts, a Shizuoka prefecture official told AFP.

-"We are trying our best to search for survivors as quickly as possible while carrying out the operation very carefully as it is still raining."
+"We are trying our best to search for survivors as quickly as possible while carrying out the operation very carefully as it is still raining," he added.

+Public broadcaster NHK later reported that rescue operations had been temporarily suspended due to the bad weather.

-Chieko Oki, who works on a shopping street in Atami, said: "The big electricity pylons here were shaking all over the place, and no sooner had I wondered what was going on than the mudslides were already there and in the street below too."
+"The big electricity pylons here were shaking all over the place, and no sooner had I wondered what was going on than the mudslides were already there and in the street below too," said Chieko Oki, who works on a shopping street in the town.

 "I was really scared," the 71-year-old told AFP.